jmaggio14/aplab-coil-calibration/README.md

 # I could very well have made a mistake in this section
 #
 # how to account for a theoretical situation in which the relative phase
-# is greater than pi/2? maybe mod by pi/2 or clip the array.
+# is greater than pi? maybe mod by pi or clip the array.
 This shouldn't happen, but might
-# happen as a result of measurment error or bad calibration
+# happen as a result of measurement error or bad calibration
 # ------------------------------------------------------------------------------

-# all phase between 0 and pi/4 --> 0
+# all phase between 0 and pi/2 --> 0
-# all phase between pi/4 and pi/2 --> +1
+# all phase between pi/2 and pi --> +1

 # use integer division to binarize the signal between 0 and 1
-# zeros in this case mean that the measurment coil is parallel to the flux
+# zeros in this case mean that the measurement coil is parallel to the flux
 # everything in this array should be 0 or 1
 direction_12k = (relative_phase_12k // (np.pi/2))
 direction_16k =  (relative_phase_16k // (np.pi/2))